alejandroliu/0ink.net/src/content/posts/2025/2025-08-01-cinnamon-shortcuts.md

 Turn touchpad on | System:Hardware | ==TouchpadOn==
 Turn touchpad off | System:Hardware | ==TouchpadOff==
 Show power statistics | System:Hardware | ==Battery==
-Take a screenshot of an area | System:Screenshots and Recording | Shift+Print *not default* Copy a screenshot of an area to clipboard | System:Screenshots and Recording | Ctrl+Print *not default* Take a screenshot | System:Screenshots and Recording | Unassigned, *Default: Print* Copy a screenshot to clipboard | System:Screenshots and Recording | Unassigned *Default: Ctrl+Print* Take a screenshot of a window | System:Screenshots and Recording | Alt+Print Copy a screenshot of a window to clipboard | System:Screenshots and Recording | Ctrl+Alt+Print Toggle recording desktop | System:Screenshots and Recording | Shift+Ctrl+Alt+R
+Take a screenshot of an area | System:Screenshots and Recording | Shift+Print
+Copy a screenshot of an area to clipboard | System:Screenshots and Recording | Ctrl+Shift+Print Take a screenshot | System:Screenshots and Recording | Unassigned, *Default: Print* Copy a screenshot to clipboard | System:Screenshots and Recording | Ctrl+Print
+Take a screenshot of a window | System:Screenshots and Recording | Alt+Print
+Copy a screenshot of a window to clipboard | System:Screenshots and Recording | Ctrl+Alt+Print Toggle recording desktop | System:Screenshots and Recording | Shift+Ctrl+Alt+R